miberr/Mockster/docs/docs/api/persons.md

 Create some plane tickets for your persons with the [✈️ Airlines](./airlines) endpoint.

 To create employers for the persons, use the [🏢 Companies](./companies) endpoint.

+For usernames and other internet related things, see [🌐 Internets](./internet) endpoint.